HRDexDB: A Paired Human-Robot Dataset for Cross-Embodiment Dexterous Grasping: Related Work

-\textbf{Paired Human-Robot Dataset.} Recent research has increasingly focused on curating datasets that pair human demonstrations with robotic executions to bridge the embodiment gap.
-Works such as RH20T\cite{fang2024rh20t} and H\&R\cite{xie2025human2robot} have established benchmarks by achieving task-level and frame-level alignment, respectively.
-However, these datasets are primarily restricted to parallel-jaw grippers, which fundamentally limits their applicability to complex dexterous manipulation.
-DexWild\cite{tao2025dexwild} introduced a portable system using a motion-capture glove and palm-mounted cameras to capture 9,290 human demonstrations and 1,395 multi-finger robotic hand executions that are aligned at the task level.
-While it achieves high portability, its reliance on a single tracking camera for wrist pose estimation makes it highly susceptible to occlusion during complex dexterous tasks.
-Furthermore, it lacks dense, episode-wise behavioral alignment.
+\textbf{Human-Robot Correspondence Dataset.} Recent datasets aim to associate human demonstrations with robotic executions to bridge the embodiment gap.
+RH20T~\cite{fang2024rh20t} and H\&R~\cite{xie2026human2robot} provide task- or frame-level human-robot alignment, but are primarily based on parallel-jaw grippers, limiting their applicability to dexterous manipulation.
+DexWild~\cite{tao2025dexwild} collects task-level aligned human and multi-finger robot demonstrations using a portable glove and camera system, but its tracking setup is vulnerable to occlusion and does not provide dense episode-wise behavioral alignment.